 The unique combination of hot peppers with Szechuan peppercorns is one of the cornerstones of Sichuan cuisine.
 Yet most people don’t realize how recently this pungent combination came together.

-It is commonly agreed that the Capsicum was unknown outside the regions of the Americas before 1490s, when Christopher Columbus (1450–1506) made his epic voyage and brought this red-fruited plant along with other food plants from the New World to the Old.
+It is commonly agreed that the Capsicum was unknown outside the regions of the Americas before 1490s.
+This was during the time when Christopher Columbus (1450–1506) made his epic voyage, bringing this red-fruited plant along with other food plants from the New World to the Old.
 Yet the exact routes and dates of the transmission of hot peppers from Europe to China (in particular, to Sichuan) are not clear.

 Both overland and sea routes might be possible for the entering of hot peppers into China shortly after Columbian contact.
 One possible route was through the famous Silk Road traveled primarily by merchants from the Arabian world, where the Chinese might have learned hot peppers from Europe.